Financing your boat: insights from CGI Finance

 Check regulation and authorisation

 Ensuring that your lender is authorised and regulated by the Financial Conduct Authority (FCA) is an important step.
 Regulated products provide access to protections such as the Financial Ombudsman Service, offering additional reassurance.
-You can check if a firm is authorised using the FCA Firm Checker.
+You can check if a firm is authorised by using the FCA Firm Checker system.

 Gather documentation